vuanhtuan1012/data-scientist-with-python/README.md

 #### 2.5 HDF5 files

+HDF5 stands for Hierarchical Data Format version 5.
+It is standard for storing large quatities of numerical data.
+Datasets can be hundreds of gigabytes or terabytes.
+HDF5 can scale to exabytes.

-We use the library `h5py` to read HDF5 files.
+We use the package `h5py` to read HDF5 files.
 ```Python
 import h5py
 data = h5py.File(ligo_file, "r")